predixdesignsystem/px-simple-area-chart/README.md

-px-simple-area-chart
+# px-simple-area-chart

 ## Overview

-px-simple-area-chart is a Predix UI component
+`Px-simple-area-chart` is a Predix UI component that creates a simple stacked area chart.

 ## Usage